altugkarakurt/morty/README.md

 The algorithm uses several modules in Essentia.
 Follow the [instructions](essentia.upf.edu/documentation/installing.html) to install the library.

-For the functionalities in extras package, you can install the optional dependencies as:
+For the functionalities in the extras package, you can install the optional dependencies as:

     pip install -r optional_requirements

 ### Explanation of Classes
 - *PitchDistribution* is the class, which holds the pitch distribution.
 It also includes save and load functions to make the pitch distributions accessible for later use.

-- *Bozkurt* class implements the methods proposed in (A. C. Gedik, B. Bozkurt, 2010) and (B. Bozkurt, 2008).

-- *Chordia* class implements the method proposed in (P. Chordia and S. Şentürk, 2013).
+- *KNNClassifier* class implements and generalizes the methods proposed in (A. C. Gedik, B. Bozkurt, 2010) and (B. Bozkurt, 2008) and (P. Chordia and S. Şentürk, 2013).

-- *modefunctions* module includes the low-level functions related to mode and tonic recognition.
-These functions are generic and common in both Bozkurt and Chordia methods.
-They aren't expected to be used directly; instead they are called by the higher level wrapper functions in BozkurtEstimation and ChordiaEstimation.

 ### References